 59th International Art Exhibition Biennale Arte.
 The Milk of Dreams (2022)

-Until The Songs Spring, the exhibition presented at the Mexican Pavillion as part of the 59th International Art Exhibition at Venice Biennial, glances at the ways in which artists from different generations -Mariana Castillo Deball, Naomi Ricón Gallardo, Fernando Palma Rodríguez and Santiago Borja Charles, approach forms of knowledge that have not been fully colonized by modernity, resisting and actualizing themselves to stand by ways of life that oppose or are an alternative to the anthropocentric vision modelled by the univocal principle of progress.
+Until The Songs Spring, the exhibition presented at the Mexican Pavilion as part of the 59th International Art Exhibition at Venice Biennial, looks at the ways in which artists from different generations -Mariana Castillo Deball, Naomi Rincón Gallardo, Fernando Palma Rodríguez and Santiago Borja, approach forms of knowledge that have not been fully colonized by the dominant modern system of knowledge, affirming opposite and alternative ways of life to counteract an anthropocentric vision which has been modeled by an univocal principle of progress.
 It is about constructing a more democratic and egalitarian reality moved by different technologies that do not partake in the productive machinery of capitalism, seeking to re-enchant a world that coloniality and modernity desecrated.

 Mauricio Marcin (Mexico, 1980) He works as Chief Curator at Museo de Arte Carrillo Gil (MACG) since 2019.
 In 2015, he co-founded Aeromoto, a public library based in Mexico City (aeromoto.mx).
 His curatorial research tries to make visible the neo-avant-garde and non-objectual practices developed in Mexican art during the second half of the 20th century.
 His work is based on archival practices and simultaneously, his historical research has been linked to the practices of young generations in diverse ways, that it offers a rhizomatic perspective of Mexican art in recent decades.In 2021, he curated the retrospective exhibition of Juan José Gurrola at MACG, which brings together six decades of work by the multifaceted Mexican creator.In 2019 he curated Abusos de las formas at MACG.
 In 2018 he curated the exhibition Bombs: Marcos Kurtycz in Witte de With, Rotterdam and Common Silence in Baxter Street, New York.
 In 2017 he curated Activating Objects at Another Space, New York.
 Between 2012 and 2016 he was curator at Museo Experimental el Eco where he made exhibitions of Vivian Suter, Wolf Von Kries, Diego Pérez, among others.In 2015, he published the book Las ideas de Gamboa for Museo Jumex.
 In 2013 he participated in the Mercosur Biennial.
 In 2011 he published the book Artecorreo.
 That same year he participated in the residence in Capacete, Brazil.
 He was curator of El Clauselito, a space dedicated to contemporary painting in the Museum of Mexico City.Together with Annabela Tournon, he edits the bilingual magazine Tada, in French and Spanish.